OpenBMB/MiniCPM-V/README.md

 - **Trustworthy Behavior.** LMMs are known for suffering from hallucination, often generating text that is not factually grounded in images (e.g., faithfully describing non-existing objects in images).
 OmniLMM 12B is the first state-of-the-art open-source LMM aligned via multi-modal RLHF (using our recent [RLHF-V](https://rlhf-v.github.io/) technique) for trustworthy behavior, and ranked #1 among open-source models on MMHalBench and Object Halbench.

-- **Real-time multi-modal Interaction.** We combine the OmniLMM 12B and ChatGPT3.5 into a real-time multi-modal interactive assistant.
+- **Real-time Multi-modal Interaction.** We combine the OmniLMM 12B and ChatGPT3.5 into a real-time multi-modal interactive assistant.
 The assistant accepts video stream from the camera and speech stream from microphone, and emits speech output.
 While still primary, we find the model can replicate some of the fun cases shown in the Gemini Demo video, without any video edition.

 | **Method**       | Size | **MME(P)** | **MMMU val** | MMHal- Bench | SeedBench-I | LLaVA Bench W | MathVista | MMBench dev |
 |:------------:|:-------:|:----------:|:---------------:|:---------------:|:------------:|:-------------:|--------------|--------------|